catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

  -- add cancelation button
  -- progress bar update
 - duplicate window should return last maximum conv date and save it
-- fix the long name issue
-- update to latest(15sept)
+- update to latest(15oct)
+- answer to ps3 bug https://github.com/rscustom/rocksmith-custom-song-toolkit/issues/227 https://github.com/rscustom/rocksmith-custom-song-toolkit/issues/231

 wd:
--- standardization save
--+ standardiation delete
--- long names for arrangement files
--- exit search label rename fails sometime
--- search by enter
+- make Groups as multivalue
+- reorder main db fields
+- rename the Options and use the xml code inside the tool (removing the 03 14 35 dependency)
 - improve progress bar of repacks
--no bdd appears at al repqafck but not indiv repack
-- reorder main db fields
-- add a filed dont remove bass/dd
-- split packing folder
+- enable shortNames and Album correction in Standardization
 - ask if you wanna have the packing folder deleted
+- dont conv Orig

 ### dev issues:
 + Toolkit version flag does not sync to&from Github: Run RunMeFirst.bat